ziptied/bento-drupal-sdk/README.md

 ## Things to Know

+- **Email Delivery:** You can route all your site's emails through Bento, or stick with Drupal's default.
+If Bento is unavailable, emails will still be sent using Drupal's regular system—so you never miss a message.
 - **Security**: Secret keys are stored securely.
 For best security, use environment variables.
 - **Error Handling**: All errors are logged to Drupal’s log system.
 Sensitive data is sanitized.
 - **Rate Limiting**: The SDK respects Bento API rate limits and uses chunked batch operations.